Early Years Foundation Stage Parent Information

 Expressive art and design:

-• Their interest in the way that paint, materials, music, dance, words, stories and role-play can be used to express ideas and feelings.
+• The use of paint, materials, music, dance, words, stories and role-play to express their ideas and feelings; and their interest in the way that paint, materials, music, dance, words, stories and role-play can be used to express ideas and feelings.

 Understanding of the world